 Hodges Family Farm is recognized as a well-preserved early 20th-century farmstead associated with a prominent local family and an important contributor to Mecklenburg County’s agriculture industry.
 Built by Eugene Wilson “E.W.”
 Hodges in the early 1900s, the Farmhouse was the centerpiece of the Hodges family’s large parcel of land.
 The farm flourished with E.W. at the helm, producing multiple subsistence crops including corn, barley, oats, and cotton.
 Upon his passing in 1943, E.W.’s two sons - E.W.
 Hodges, Jr. and James Franklin Hodges - inherited the Farm.
 In 1969, James transitioned the 187-acre Farm into a well-known dairy operation that continued to operate until 1999.

-The Hodges Family continues to be involved with the Farm’s operations and offerings - from Olivia Hodges (the widow of James Franklin Hodges) down to the youngest great-grandchild - and they look forward to preserving the Farm’s historical significance and sharing it with the community for years to come.
+The Hodges Family continues to be involved with the Farm’s operations and offerings and they look forward to preserving the Farm’s historical significance and sharing it with the community for years to come.